 - Tighten screws by hand to allow tilt angle adjustment.

-Step 5: Attach Adjustable Brackets
+Attach Adjustable Brackets

 - Connect adjustable brackets to fixing brackets on both sides.